1a245/12_345/README.md

    VITE_SUPABASE_URL=https://your-project.supabase.co
    VITE_SUPABASE_ANON_KEY=your_anon_key_here
    ```
+5. **Set Environment Variables in Netlify**: If deploying to Netlify, add these as environment variables in your site settings
-5. **Restart Application**: The app will automatically detect the configuration and enable sync
+6. **Restart Application**: The app will automatically detect the configuration and enable sync

 ### How Multi-Device Sync Works